 Lower School Assemblies: Weekly assemblies are community-building events that invite a number of different outside speakers and performers.

-Weekly advisory meetings where girls learn to be respectful, self-advocating, responsible students.
-This time provides for an opportunity to foster relationships with peers and faculty/staff members and discuss issues relevant to middle school life.
+Advisory: Weekly meetings where girls learn about self-management, self-awareness, responsible decision making, relationship skills, social awareness and identity.
+This time provides an opportunity to foster relationships with peers and faculty/staff members and discuss issues relevant to middle school life.

-Participation in the National Mix It Up at Lunch Day, along with many other schools across the country which resulted in being selected as a Mix It Up Model School.
-In addition to this one day, the MS "mixes it up" weekly by having the students sit with their homeroom or advisory groupings.
+National Mix It Up at Lunch Day: Along with many other schools across the country which resulted in being selected as a Mix It Up Model School.
+In addition to this one day, the Middle School "mixes it up" weekly by having the students sit with their homeroom or advisory groupings.
 By asking students to move out of their comfort zones and connect with someone new over lunch, these on-going experiences encourage the girls to identify, question and cross social boundaries.

-MS Clubs such as Black Student Union provide a setting for girls to discuss topics and concerns as well as share questions around diversity and equity.
+Black Student Union (BSU): BSU provides a setting for girls to discuss and bring awareness about issues relevant to black students at Baldwin and in society at-large.
 This club assumes an integral role in educating our community through conference and assembly participation.

-Annual participation in conferences such as the MS Diversity Conference at The Haverford School in March and Latinx Youth Conference at the Little Red School House in April.
-Students come together from multiple schools representing four different states.
+Student Conferences: Annual participation in the Middle School Diversity Conference at The Haverford School and Latinx Youth Conference at the Little Red School House.
+Students come together from multiple schools representing different states.
 These programs spur conversations relating to segregation, white privilege, cultural appropriation and racial inequality.

-Continued partnership with MS families by sponsoring speakers such as Deborah McCoy, President of Educational Development Services.
+Guest Speakers: Continued partnership with Middle School families by sponsoring speakers such as Deborah McCoy, President of Educational Development Services.
 This Fireside Chat focused on today's issues surrounding middle school aged students and social media.

 Student Conferences - the following conferences are just a few our students will participate in or help facilitate over the course of the year: Mid Atlantic Region Diversity Conference, Diversity Dialogue Day, Class/Socioeconomic Status/Financial Literacy Conference, The Haverford Middle School Diversity Conference, the Latin@/Latinx Youth Conference at The Little Red School House and the Annual Friends' Central School Diversity Conference.